peterknezek/name-day-calendar/README.md

 # name-day-calendar

 Module for providing lists of the official names in a calendar by specific country.
 Name by day with additional options (e.g.by sex).
-Contain names database, handlers, and types for TypeScript.
+It contains the name's database, the handlers, and the types for TypeScript.

 [![Version](https://img.shields.io/npm/v/name-day-calendar.svg)](https://npmjs.org/package/name-day-calendar)
 [![Downloads/week](https://img.shields.io/npm/dw/name-day-calendar.svg)](https://npmjs.org/package/name-day-calendar)